 Burien Nursing and Rehabilitation Center is a large nursing home located in Seattle, Washington.
-This is a respectable facility, with an overall grade of C. Seattle received a city grade of B, so there are other options in the city worth considering.
-We were also pleased to discover that this nursing home was consistent in all four of the other areas we looked at.
+This facility received an uninspiring overall grade of D in our grading scheme.
+Seattle received a city grade of B, so there are other options in the city worth considering.
+The only positive thing we can really say about this nursing home is that it did not receive any F's in in any of the major categories.
 Additional information about its category grades can be found below.

 Burien Nursing and Rehabilitation Center